abmgis/abmgis/README.md

 # Agent-Based Modelling and Geographical Information Systems: A Practical Primer

 This repisitory contains the accompanying resources for the ABM & GIS book.
-The book's website is: [http://abmgis.org/](http://abmgis.org/).
+The book's website is: [http://www.abmgis.org/](http://www.abmgis.org/).

 The repisitory is organised around the format of the book.
-Whereby in each subdirectory you can find material used in that chapter (including models, data and other material)
+In each subdirectory you can find material used in that chapter (including models, data and other material)

 * **Chapter 1**: [Agent-based Modelling and Geographical Information Systems](Chapter01-ABMGIS)
 * **Chapter 2**: [Introduction to Agent-Based Modelling](Chapter02-IntroToABM)